bahaidev/sundriven/README.md

 1. Display dialogs instead of alerts/confirm for save/delete
 1. Optionally change close event (and message for it) to give optional prompt to snooze instead of just closing
 1. Allow specification of applicable date range or all
-1. Presets, e.g., for Baha'i Fast, obligatory prayers, dawn prayers (though configurable afterward, e.g., in relative minutes after or before)
+1. Presets, e.g., for Baha'i Fast, obligatory prayers (relative to morning, noon, or sunset), dawn prayers (though configurable afterward, e.g., in relative minutes after or before)

 # Credits